 Canada enjoys a very diverse climate.
-The country is bordered by the Pacific Ocean and by the Atlantic Ocean.
+The country is bordered by the Pacific Ocean and the Atlantic Ocean.
 In the North temperatures can get really low and in the South summers are warm.

 There's also snow, rain and sun in abundance.
 Near the Arctic Circle, the temperatures may stay below zero degrees for seven months a year.